microsoft/TypeScript-wiki/Breaking-Changes.md

   Overload 2 of 2, '(o: object): string[]', gave the following error.
     Argument of type 'T' is not assignable to parameter of type 'object'.
 ```

+Appropriately performing runtime checks to narrow the type, or using a type-assertion, may be the best way to deal with these new errors.

 For more information, take a look at [the breaking PR here](https://github.com/microsoft/TypeScript/pull/48366).